Updated: Mar 3

 From there, I spent the rest of the afternoon enjoying my stay in Cooperstown.
 I took so many photos in the Baseball Hall of Fame and walked through so much history.
 As a history buff, it blew my mind.
 I took so many photos that by the time I reached Lake Otstego, my phone had run out of battery and died after a single picture of the magnificent lake.

 While I was disappointed, I knew that sometimes it's best to put down your phone and embrace the moment.
 I took in the scenery as I sat down and read a book for the next half an hour with ducks paddling right in front of me and the slightly cool breeze blowing the pages around.
 After a brief stop at an ice cream shop (I'd already eaten at the Doubleday Cafe) I visited the famed Doubleday Field.
-The venue brought to mind the ballparks of old, with the roof over the single story grand stand and the whole structure being made of brick.
+The venue brought to mind the ballparks of old, with the roof over the single-story grandstand and the whole structure is made of brick.

 I went back to my motel that evening, having lived a full day.
 Rest is crucial, for tomorrow, I visit Pennsylvania.